exchangegroup/braintree-framework-builder/README.md

 ### Build

-* Run `build_framework.sh` script.
-It will build a universal framework, a Debug version.
-When build finishes
+* Run `build_framework.sh` script from the Terminal:

 ```
-./
+./build_framework.sh
 ```

-it will open a Finder containing `Braintree.framework` file.
+It will build a universal framework, a Debug version..
+When build finishes it will open a Finder containing `Braintree.framework` file.
 In addition to code the framework file contains two bundles with localization strings.
 * If you have problem building it, check `PROJECT_NAME=BraintreeFrameworkBuilder` line in `build_framework.sh`.
 It needs to be the  name of the project.